 email Survivorship Research.

-Your pelvic floor is the group of muscles and tendons that support the organs in your pelvis, including your bladder, your rectum, and your reproductive organs.
-During gynecologic cancer treatment, your pelvic floor can be weakened as a result of surgery and radiation therapy.
-This can lead to pelvic floor disorders such as:
+Your pelvic floor is the group of muscles and tendons that support your pelvic organs, including your bladder, rectum, and reproductive organs.
+Gynecologic surgery and pelvic radiation therapy can weaken your pelvic floor, which can cause:

 - Bowel incontinence

 - Sexual dysfunction